-These patterns can be accessed using the Model Wizard (Start Page 'Create from Pattern' tab).
+These patterns can be accessed using the Model Builder.

-This image shows a diagram that has been created from the

-State with Regions pattern, which has been simply injected into the model and acts as a starting point for the modeler.
+This image shows a diagram that has been created from the State with Regions pattern, which has been simply injected into the model and acts as a starting point for the modeler.
 The modeler can tailor the diagram by replacing the names of States and Transitions and adding or deleting regions as required.